-There are five rules to pay close attention to in the HIPAA law, and employers should consider them carefully when it comes to compliance.
+There are five rules to pay close attention to in regard to HIPAA law.
+Employers should consider each of these rules carefully when it comes to compliance.

 Under this rule, covered entities and business associates are required to report any breach that compromises an individual's protected health information.
 In the event of a breach, proper notification must be made to affected individuals, and copies of the notifications must be submitted by the covered entity to the secretary of the HHS.

 Administrative Simplification Regulation (45 CFR 160, 45 CFR 162, and 45 CFR 164)